Stevinson/tech-book/book/commands/general-commands.md

 * `du` - Lists the memory usage of files and directories
 	* `-h` - in human readable format
 	* `-c <directory_name>` - to view the total for a directory

+## Subshell

+`(list)`, where list is a sequence of commands: the list executes in a subshell environment.
+Note that variable assignments and builtin commands that affect the shell's environment fo not remain in effect after the command completes.

+`python -m pip install pygame --index-url https://pypi.python.org/simple` to set the default url to pypi (instead of eigen)`